sefk/sefk.github.io/posts/problem-or-solution-boss.md

 bring them a problem, you'll get annoyance and "what do you want me to do about it?"

 Most bosses have exceptions by domain.
-A common patter there is the techie bring-me-problems boss who'll want to dig in on capacity planning, say, but hope you can solve messy people conflicts yourself.
+A common pattern there is the bring-me-problems boss who is also a techie -- they'll want to dig in planning, say, but prefer you to solve messy people conflicts yourself.

 I've worked with both and each has their virtues.
-When you have a new boss, figure out what type they are and adjust.
+When you have a new boss, figure out their style and adjust.